MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 - A list of the taxonomy groups that you want to copy.

-Run the cmdlet as a farm administrator from one of the servers in your SharePoint farm.
+Run the cmdlet as a farm admin from one of the servers in your SharePoint in Microsoft 365 farm.

 Use the following syntax to copy your taxonomy groups: